 Even typical influenza infections can create a cascade effect in your body that leads to a heart attack or stroke.
 This is caused by the increased levels of inflammation that occur in response to the flu, which may then cause elevated blood pressure, swelling, or sometimes even blood clots.

 It can also make your typical cardiovascular symptoms worse.
-In fact, some studies found that the risk of a heart attack is up to 10 times greater the week following a flu infection!
+In fact, some studies found that the risk of a heart attack is up to 6 times greater the week following a flu infection!
+In other studies, researchers found that sudden and serious heart complications occurred in about one out of every eight patients hospitalized with the flu.

 Flu Vaccine Lowers These Odds

-Luckily, getting a flu shot can lower your odds for vascular complications.
-Simply getting your vaccine gives you a 40% lower odds of getting the flu at all.
+Luckily, getting a flu shot can lower your odds of vascular complications.
+Simply getting your vaccine gives you lower odds of getting the flu at all by 40 to 60%.
 Plus, it lowers the likelihood of getting severe illness in most people, which may cause dangerous levels of inflammation.

 In general, studies show that vaccination may lower your risk of cardiovascular events even if you do catch the flu.
 Patients with more severe coronary disease had a markedly decreased risk for vascular events thanks to the shot.

 Just make sure you get it done annually for maximum protection.
-Influenza is constantly changing and new upgrades of the vaccine are needed to prevent the most prevalent strands each year.
+Influenza is constantly changing and new versions of the vaccine are needed to prevent the most prevalent strands each year.

 Get It Before Peak Flu Season to Offset Early Spread